-Accounting 1-CP is a one semester course open to all students.
 Students will explore the fundamental concepts of Financial Accounting.
-High emphasis is placed on computerized Accounting practices.
-Students will complete a variety of short and long term projects using Mindtap Online Working Papers and customized Google Sheets spreadsheet templates.
+High emphasis is on computerized Accounting practices by completing a variety of short and long term projects using Mindtap Online Working Papers and customized Google Sheets spreadsheet templates.
 Students will also get a taste of authentic Accounting in action as they observe and assist in the bookkeeping activities of DECA's Lions Locker School Store and Custom Apparel business.